kwolk/GeometricBG/README.md

                 return shape
 ```
-Not satisfied with the true randomness of just probabilities alone, the Dictionary was mapped for randomness, which does a fair job for just a tap of the screen.
+Not satisfied with the true randomness of just probabilities alone, the Dictionary was mapped for randomness, which does a fair job for just a tap of the screen (choosing colours is also reliant on the map method).
 _choosing colours is also reliant on the map method_